-UK PM says sorry to LGBT veterans for military gay ban
+LGBT military gay ban: Rishi Sunak says sorry to veterans

 The LGBT Veterans Independent Review, led by Britain's first openly gay judge Lord Etherton, launched last year and heard evidence from 1,145 veterans who were impacted by the ban.

-51-year-old Emma Riley was a Royal Navy radio operator for three years before she was arrested and discharged for being a lesbian after telling a colleague her sexuality in the early 1990s.
+Emma Riley, 51, was a Royal Navy radio operator for three years before she was arrested and discharged for being a lesbian after telling a colleague her sexuality in the early 1990s.

 She told the BBC that she welcomed the report, and that she hoped it would be put into place "swiftly."